Ray Willsey: Coaching career

 Willsey's first assistant coaching job was at the age of 28 with the Washington Huskies under head coach Darrell Royal.
 He followed Royal to the University of Texas in 1957.
 His first NFL position was at defensive coordinator with the Saint Louis Cardinals in 1961, where he went 2–0 as co-head coach.
 Willsey coached the California Golden Bears from 1964 to 1971.
 His 1968 team finished 7–3–1, recording three shutout victories and holding eight of 12 opponents to 12 points or less, earning its defensive unit the nickname "The Bear Minimum."
 In 1971, Willsey resigned from Cal, and in 1973, he rejoined the Cardinals as defensive coordinator under head coach Don Coryell.
 He moved to the Oakland Raiders in 1977 as backfield coach.
-With the Raiders, Willsey coached on Super Bowl-winning teams in 1980 (Super Bowl XV) and 1983 (Super Bowl XVIII).
+With the Raiders, Willsey was an assistant coach for Super Bowl-winning teams in 1980 (Super Bowl XV) and 1983 (Super Bowl XVIII), the latter of which Marcus Allen, whose position coach was Willsey, was named the MVP of Super Bowl XVIII.
+Allen mentioned Willsey as one of his favorite and most influential coaches during his Hall of Fame enshrinement speech.

 In 1988, Willsey served as head coach of the Los Angeles Cobras during that team's only year of existence in the Arena Football League, in which his team compiled a 5–6–1 record.
 He was defensive coach of the London Monarchs when they won the World League title in 1991, and he became their head coach for the 1992 season.
 He was defensive coordinator for the Scottish Claymores in the mid-90s, and became director of personnel for NFL Europe in 1996.
 He was awarded the Glenn T. Seaborg Award in 2002, an annual honor given by Cal's football alumni association to a former Cal football player for his career accomplishments.

 Death

-Willsey died on November 4, 2013 at the age of 85.
+Willsey died on November 4, 2013, at the age of 85.